larsbrinkhoff/lbForth/README.md

 itself from Forth source code.
-The bootstrapping process uses a [metacompiler written in Lisp](https://github.com/larsbrinkhoff/forth-metacompiler) to target a small inner interpreter and a handful of code words written in C.
+The bootstrapping process uses a [metacompiler written in Lisp](https://github.com/larsbrinkhoff/forth-metacompiler) to target a small inner interpreter and a handful of code words written in C.  A new metacompiler written in Forth generates an [x86](targets/x86) executable using using assembly language code words.
-There is also a new metacompiler written in Forth which is intended to replace the Lisp version in the future.
-Work is under way to add a [real target](targets/x86) using assembly language code words.

 ( Continuous integration )